OctopusDeploy/docs/src/pages/docs/packaging-applications/build-servers/github-actions-v2.md

 ## Sequencing Tasks

-In the example above, Octopus Deploy GitHub Actions are run in sequence as part of a larger workflow.
-To run multiple Octopus Actions in sequence, include them as steps within a single job.
+It can be useful to run multiple Octopus Deploy GitHub Actions in sequence as part of a larger workflow.
+To do this, simplly include each Octopus Action as a step within a single job.

 If you need to run sequential Octopus Actions in separate jobs, you can also configure your jobs to run sequentially by [defining prerequisite jobs](https://docs.github.com/en/actions/writing-workflows/choosing-what-your-workflow-does/using-jobs-in-a-workflow#defining-prerequisite-jobs).

 ## Previous Versions

-Since the release of v3, Octopus Deploy GitHub Actions no longer need the Install Octopus CLI package to be installed before running.
-See each of the Octopus Actions introduced before v3, for a guide to migrating to v3.
+Since the release of v3, Octopus Deploy GitHub Actions no longer need the [Install Octopus CLI](https://github.com/marketplace/actions/install-octopus-cli) package to be installed before running.
+Each Octopus Action introduced before v3, provides a guide to migrating to v3.